 Whether you’re developing a novel, memoir, self-help book or other content, reaching an audience is no easy matter, given how differently we all perceive the world around us.
 That creates a challenge when it comes to selecting the best words to meet readers’ needs, as George Bernard Shaw captured so well centuries ago: “The single biggest problem in communication is the illusion that it has taken place.”

-Luckily, there’s software nowadays to help check your content’s readability level.
-But much of effective communication relates to how you approach audiences in general, and word choices in particular.
-Read on to learn about ways to favor an inclusive tone in your writings, to select more easily understood word choices, and more.
+You can find software nowadays to help check content’s readability level.
+But much of effective communication relates to the approach used to connect with your ideal reader in general, and word choices in particular.
+Read on to learn what I've gleaned as a certified copy editor and certified book coach about ways to favor an inclusive tone in your writings, to select more easily understood word choices, and more.

 Invite Readers In, Broadly Speaking

-Before focusing on authors full time, I helped scientists communicate their research results and viewpoints for more than a decade as a public relations writer at universities, and occasionally do so still.
+Before focusing on author support full time, I helped scientists communicate their research results and viewpoints for more than a decade as a public relations writer at universities, and occasionally do so still.
 A tendency some have is to use qualifiers like “of course,” or “ as is obvious,” or “a simple way to express this is . . .”
-These statements are likely meant to prove to colleagues the author already know what’s being shared.
+These statements are likely meant to prove to imagined colleagues in the audience that the author already knows what’s being shared.
 Meanwhile, what’s discussed may well be a mystery for some lay readers.

 To reach the broadest audience possible, then, it’s best to be careful about language that suggests you’re assuming readers already know something.
 Doing so potentially shuts down a reader’s interest in what you have to say because they feel sheepish if they don’t know the detail, irritated that you’re talking down to them, or both.

 Researchers aren’t the only ones wishing to impress others.
+I've worked with high-level business consultants, for instance, who bury the gist of what they want to say while loading up sentences with extra words in general, such as listing three case examples, when one or two would work.
 But as is often true in life, when you grasp for something too hard in your writings, it will often slip away from you.
 For instance, if a memoir client asks me for general genre guidelines, I’m more likely to recommend something by Beth Kephart than Mary Karr.
 Don’t get me wrong, both are gifted teachers, and their works I’ve read, equally good in different ways; but Kephart tries to impress readers with her writing skills less often than Karr does in The Art of Memoir (in which she alludes to her tendency to do this); even though the book’s audience involves novice writers, I worry that Karr’s highly crafted passages could make novices feel like their own writing skills pale in comparison, potentially stymieing faith in their own skills to develop content.

 Unless you know your genre favors heavily lyrical writings, you could also turn readers off by stepping too far into purple prose land.
 For instance, a historical novel I read a while back was well developed in general, but eye rolling at times for word choices such as “unctuous tone” and the statement that “The light limned his profile,” or that a woman “ensconced herself … like a harbinger of doom.”
 My disconnect may partly be about personal language preferences, but the narrator providing such snippets was a young teen, so the vocabulary felt too adult to be realistic.